 How Long Does It Take to Recover from An Adenovirus Infection?

 The recovery time from an adenovirus infection depends on the individual's immune status and the severity of the infection.
 Generally, mild to moderate infections may resolve within a week to ten days.
-However, more severe infections or those in individuals with weakened immune systems may take longer to recover.Treatment Options for Adenovirus Infection
+However, more severe infections or those in individuals with weakened immune systems may take longer to recover and will lead to a higher risk of complications and death.Treatment Options for Adenovirus Infection

 - Hydration: Ensuring sufficient fluid intake, especially if experiencing fever, diarrhea, or vomiting.